Note: Some areas including Table Rock Wilderness are closed due to wildfire impacts. Please see below for more information.

 Want something a bit more comfortable?
 Then check out the yomes at Promontory Park outside of Estacada.
 In addition to several of the yurt-like camping structures, they have cabins, and tent camping sites.
 There's a 350-acre reservoir with great fishing as well as a one-acre lake for kids under the age of 17 to fish.
 Also near Estacada, Milo McIver State Park is an excellent adventure site with trails, river and lake access, campsites and group camp areas.
 For more camping along the rivers of Mt.
 Hood Territory, check out the three Clackamas County campgrounds.

 Dodge Park is a beautiful campsite outside of Sandy.
-Located at the confluence of the Bull Run and Sandy Rivers, the park offers a perfect escape from city life, but still only a short drive from Portland.
-If you're hoping for a lake view but want to try something other than the iconic Trillium Lake campground, head on up to the Hoodview Campround at Timothy Lake.
+Located at the confluence of the Bull Run and Sandy Rivers, the park offers a perfect escape from city life, but still just a short drive from Portland.
+If you're hoping for a lake view with a little less traffic, head on up to the Hoodview Campround at Timothy Lake.
 The views are outstanding, and the fishing on Timothy Lake is excellent.

-The campground is wheelchair accessible as well.
+While you're camping, remember to be a good neighbor.
+Keep your food and your trash secure from animals, and pack out what you pack in.
+Practice fire safety and check for fire regulations or burn ban information.
 There are many more great campgrounds to explore as well.
 Hit a few of them up and tell us in the comments which one is your favorite.
-And don't forget to use our #omht hashtag when posting pictures to instagram and twitter, so we can follow along on your adventures.
+And don't forget to use our #omht hashtag when posting pictures to instagram, so we can follow along on your adventures.